Health and Safety while in Morocco

 Despite these extremely conservative preambles, Morocco is a hotbed of sex tourism.
 Many nightlife places in big tourist cities are affiliated with prostitution.

 The authorities, aware of the phenomenon, do not seem really in a hurry to act.
-It must be said that from the taxi driver to the villainous hotelier through to the disco manager, everyone is there.
+It must be said that from the taxi driver to the villainous hotelier to the disco manager, everyone is there.

 Pedophilia, on the other hand, suffered serious setbacks, and some riads involved were closed.